alec-glisman/Swimming-in-Potential-Flow/README.md

 `input`: Data files that are used in Perl scripts to modify parameters of interest across a range of simulations.
 `profile`: Scripts to profile code on various platforms and find performance improvement areas.
 `python`: Python scripts to generate GSD files to input to simulation as well as analyze GSD files output from simulation.
-`requirements`: Data relevant for loading Python and Perl dependencies.
+`requirements`: Files and scripts relevant for loading C++, Perl, and Python dependencies.
 `scripts`: Perl scripts to run many simulations simultaneously and analyze the results.
 `src`: C++ code for the simulation.
 `tests`: C++ code containing unit tests for simulation.